Skip to main content

 (252) 728-2250

 Three undeveloped barrier islands extend 56 miles along the Southern Outer Banks and feature beaches, dunes, historic Portsmouth Village and Cape Lookout Lighthouse.
 Bird and wildlife (including wild horses on Shackleford Banks) watching, boating, canoeing, camping (primitive and cabins), fishing, hiking, hunting, kayaking, off-road driving, picnicking, ranger programs (summer), shelling, sunbathing, swimming, windsurfing are available.
 The visitor center is at end of Harkers Island Road off U.S. 70.
 The seashore is accessible via a concessions ferry service operating from downtown Beaufort and the visitor center, or by personal boat.
-The lighthouse is open for climbing Tuesday through Saturday, from the second week in May to the third weekend in September.
+The Cape Lookout Lighthouse is not open for climbing pending a restoration project.

 Carl Sandburg Home National Historic Site